tka85/dotenvenc/README.md

 ## New feature in v5.2.0

-Each time you encrypt your `.env` now you get additionally to the `.env.enc` also a file `.env.enc.readable` (or if you are using a custom env file, the same named with a `.enc.readable` suffix).
-This file contains the variable names in human readable form, and the values are the HMAC digests of the corresponding `.env` values.
-Why?
-So that you can see each time you re-generate the encrypted `.env.enc`, which variables have potentially changed.
+Each time you encrypt your `.env` now you select (`-r` parameter) to get additionally to the `.env.enc` also a `.env.enc.readable` file (or if you are using a custom env file, the same named with a `.enc.readable` suffix).
+This extra `.readable` file contains the variable names in human readable form, and the values as HMAC digests.
+How is that useful?
+It serves so you can see each time you re-generate the encrypted `.env.enc`, which entreis have been changed.

 ### CAUTION